 Swegn eventually submitted to the King and asked to be restored his lands.
 At first Edward agreed, but Harold and cousin Beorn, who were given parts of Swegn’s divided earldom, refused to turn over their possessions.
 King Edward decided to accept their refusal and gave Swegn four days safe conduct back to his ships, anchored at Bosham.

 Poor Beorn never made it to Sandwich.
-Once at Bosham, he was seized, bound and thrown into a rowboat, taken to Dartmouth and murdered aboard one of Swegn’s longships.
+Once at Bosham, he was allegedly seized, bound, and thrown into a ship, where he was murdered by Swegn and his body dumped off at Dartmouth.
+Or possibly, Beorn and Swegn quarreled before the killing, which undoubtedly happened no matter what the cause.
+This time, Swegn had gone too far.
 Declared nithing (or worthless) by king and countrymen, Swegn was deserted by his own men and took refuge in Flanders.

-Amazingly, the next year he was reinstated in his old earldom with the help of Bishop Ealdred.
-But trouble was on the horizon and in 1051, Eustace of Bologne created a huge ruckus in Dover then fled to the king complaining that he lost 21 men to the vicious townspeople.
-When Edward, taking advantage of the opportunity, ordered Godwine to punish the offenders, the earl refused, putting himself on the wrong side of the law.
+Amazingly, the next year he was reinstated in his old earldom with the help of Bishop Ealdred, known as the peacemaker.
+But trouble was on the horizon (nothing to do with Swegn this time).
+In 1051 Eustace of Bologne created a huge ruckus in Dover then fled to the king complaining that he lost 21 men to the vicious townspeople.
+Taking advantage of the opportunity to assert himself, King Edward ordered Godwine to punish the offenders.
+The earl refused, putting himself on the wrong side of the law.
 The crisis escalated into an armed confrontation, with Godwine and Swegn cast as rebels.
 But no one wanted civil war, so Godwine backed down and was eventually driven into exile along with his family.
 Swegn accompanied his father to Flanders once again, but, overcome with remorse, continued to Jerusalem on a pilgrimage from which he never returned.

-As for Beorn, there seems little defence.
-It has been said that it was Harold rather than Beorn that stubbornly refused to release the territory to Swegn, and this is why Swegn was able to persuade Beorn to accompany him to the King in Sandwich.
-Perhaps Beorn wanted to please Godwine, his uncle-by-marriage.
+As for Beorn, there seems little defense.
+It has been said that it was Harold rather than Beorn that stubbornly refused to release the territory to Swegn, and this is why Swegn was able to persuade Beorn to accompany him to the king in Sandwich.
+Perhaps Beorn wanted to please Godwine, his uncle-by-marriage, and agreed to negotiate.
 Regardless, Beorn must have been the victim of Swegn’s bad temper (at best) or revenge (at worst).
 Swegn’s decision to go on pilgrimage seems to have been the last attempt to redeem himself.

 It is said that Swegn died on his way back from Jerusalem exactly fourteen days after Godwine’s successful return to England.
 By all reports, Swegn was mourned by no one except his father.
 No one was to know it yet, but this was the beginning of the end for Earl Godwine; he fell into decline and didn’t last out the year.